• Art magazine

 The early operas are an excellent example of this new interpretation of dramaturgy and aesthetics.

-Together with the focus on a single melody, the Basso Continuo notation came up as a consistent, coherent bass line.
+Along with the focus on a single melody, basso continuo notation emerged as a continuous, coherent bass line.

-This form of music notation contains a complete bass line that is usually played by a cello in a baroque ensemble.
-A playing instrument such as harpsichord or piano then improvises chords in a figurative bass notation.
+This form of musical notation contains a complete bass line, usually played by a cello in a Baroque ensemble.
+A player of a keyboard instrument, such as a harpsichord or piano, then improvises chords in figured bass notation.

-Since the basso continuo or general bass remained until the end of the Baroque standard, the era is sometimes also referred to as the "age of the general bass" .
+Since basso continuo or figured bass remained standard until the end of the Baroque period, the era is sometimes also referred to as the "Age of Figured Bass" .

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.